GianniBuoni/dotfiles/README.md

 ## Flake

-The flake is setup such that System and User specific variables are defined in an easy to reach local file, which is hard linked to the `/env` directory. (_See the [/env Directory](#env-directory) section for more info._)
+The flake is setup such that System and User specific variables are defined in an easy to reach local file, which is hard linked as the `.env.local.nix` file. (_See the [env File](#env-file) section for more info._)

 These variables then get propagated to all the modules that depend on them.

 Nix has its own set of limitations when building in a git repo.
-To work around this, `/env` has to be force staged and then unstaged before and after building respectively.
+To work around this, `.env.local.nix` has to be force staged and then unstaged before and after building respectively.

 Building the system: